Illinois Court Records

 What are the Typical Penalties for a DUI Conviction in Illinois?

-• Installation of a Breath Alcohol Ignition Interlock Device (BAIID): (BAIID) is installed for five years as a condition of driving relief.
+- Installation of a Breath Alcohol Ignition Interlock Device (BAIID): (BAIID) is installed for five years as a condition of driving relief.
 BAIID requires a driver to complete a breathalyzer test before the party can unlock their vehicle.
 BAIIDs also have a camera unit that monitors the driver while performing the breath test.
-The responsible falls on the driver for the cost of installing the device and will pay a monthly fee to the Department of Driver Services.
+The responsibility falls on the driver for the cost of installing the device.
+Drivers may also be required to pay a monthly fee to the Department of Driver Services.

 How Long Does a DUI Stay on Your Record in Illinois?